joshuaboniface/dhcpstats/README.md

 * `/` provides a quick test for activity and returns a basic message signalling that this is a DHCPStats API.

 * `/subnets` provides all other functions and takes no options.
 When queried and authenticated (if applicable), the output shown in the next section will be returned.
 This output is JSON with a number of child dictionaries, one per subnet.

+## API Endpoints

+#### `/`

+The root endpoint returns status information about the API.

+#### `/subnets`

+The `/subnets` endpoint returns status information about the API.

+#### `/subnets/list`

+The `/subnets/list` endpoint returns a list of found subnets and their details.
+The subsections `statics` and `leases` are not present in this output to minimize its size.

+#### `/subnets/all`

+The `/subnets/all` endpoint returns a list of found subnets and their details, identical to the `/subnets/list` endpoint, but including all `statics` and `leases` information for each subnet.

+WARNING: This output can be very large on larger ISC-DHCP instances.

+#### `/subnets/<subnet_ip>`

+The `/subnets/<subnet_ip>` endpoint returns the subnet details for the `<subnet_ip>` subnet.

+Due to the limitations of HTTP, the subnet mask component of a full subnet address (e.g. `10.0.0.0/24`) cannot be sent.
+Thus, this endpoint expects **only** the network address component of the subnet (e.g. `10.0.0.0`) without the mask component.
+In normal networking situations this would be ambiguous, but since the API already contains a full list of the valid subnets, at most one subnet will exactly match this network address in a properly-configured ISC-DHCP server, and that subnet only will be returned.
+Sending a mask will result in a 404 error; when for instance taking output from the `/subnets/list` output, care should be taken to strip off the subnet mask portion before sending the reuest for full details.

 ## Example Output